-BNP reclaimers weigh between 100 lbs. and 150 lbs, depending on the size.
+900 cfm reclaimers weigh approximately 150 lbs.
 When installing or removing the reclaimer, it must be adequately supported and secured to appropriate lift equipment.
 Failure to secure and use proper lift device can result in injury.

-2.2.1 Apply adhesive-backed strip gasket to the top of the flange on the blast machine.
-Punch out an opening at each bolt hole.

-- 2.2.2 If the optional storage segment is used, place it on the blast machine.
-The access door should be on the bottom, and rotated to allow access to the door.
+- 2.2.1 Apply adhesive-backed strip gasket to the top of the flange on the blast machine.
+Punch out an opening at each bolt hole. - 2.2.2 If the optional storage segment is used, place it on the blast machine.
+The access door should be on the bottom and rotated to allow access to the door.
 Bolt into place.
-Apply adhesive-backed gasket to the upper flange, as described in Section 2.2.1. - 2.2.3 Use a lift, raise the reclaimer over the blast machine assembly, and lower it in place.
-Attach with fasteners provided.
+Apply adhesive-backed gasket to the upper flange, as described in Paragraph 2.2.1.